 Welta’sualule’k

-Kiknu, which means “our home” in Mi’kmaq, will be Nova Scotia’s first long term care home on a First Nation community.
-It will be home to 48 community elders who will continue to be surrounded by Mi’kmaq culture and traditions.
+Kiknu, which means “our home” in Mi’kmaq, is Nova Scotia’s first long term care home on a First Nation community.
+It is home to 48 community elders who will continue to be surrounded by Mi’kmaq culture and traditions.

 Information about Kiknu

-Kiknu is a licensed long term care home that will have 48 private suites.
+Kiknu is a licensed long term care home with 48 private suites.
 This means, residents who live at Kiknu will have needs that require 24-hour care supporting all activities of daily living, including nursing services, medication management and personal care.

 Because Kiknu is licensed by the Department of Seniors and Long Term Care, there will be an application process before someone moves into the home.
 This can be coordinated through Continuing Care.